d-lee-te/d-lee-te/README.md

 Specifically, I graduated with specializations (aka threads 🧵) in Devices and Intelligence!

 ### Here, you'll see:
-Just some of my personal projects and scripts-
+Just some of my personal projects and scripts!
-I'm particularly fond of the front-end that I helped build for a group discord bot of ours which you can find here at [the meep stats site](https://github.com/dpvb/meep-site)! (click the cats!)

 ### Currently:
 I've cleaned up some of my github page, and I'm still adjusting to my life as a newer software dev :D